Herbie001/cse15l-lab-reports/lab5.md

 ![Alt text](<images/PA5 Images/Screenshot 2023-12-03 at 9.59.58 AM.png>)

-# 2. Hey!
+# 2. TA response to student post
+Hey!
 I've taken a good look at your issue and believe that I can guide you towards the solution, but first he's a question.
-What do you think
-will happen if you add some print statements around in your code and see if you notice any abnormal behavior in the output after running tests using jdb.
+What do you think will happen if you add some print statements around in your code and see if you notice any abnormal behavior in the output after running tests using jdb.
 This could help deduce the location of the bug that is hiding in your code.
 Let me know if you get stuck again or drop by office hours and I'm sure one of the wonderful TA's can be of assistance.
 Have a good one!

+# 3. Screenshots/Information following TA's advice
-# 3. Here is a picture after inserting print statements around my code as recommended by the tutor.
+Here is a picture after inserting print statements around my code as recommended by the tutor.

 ![Alt text](<images/PA5 Images/Screenshot 2023-12-03 at 9.58.18 AM.png>)